BTTR-NCC/U1snRNA_GraphGenome_RF/README.md

 1. Mutation calling with human pangenome reference (Related to Figure 4)

+   Human pangenome references can be downloaded from the Human Pangenome Reference Consortium (https://humanpangenome.org/) and the mutation calling is based on vg algorithms (https://github.com/vgteam/vg).

 2. Splicing-based machine learning (Random Forest Classifier; Related to Figure 5)

    Step1.
 Intron-centric alternative splicing analysis